ibm-cloud-docs/CDN/verify-cdn-before-running.md

 ### Step 1: Get the Akamai edge server's IP address
 {: #get-edge-server-ip-address}

 By performing name resolution of IBM CNAME, you can easily get IP addresses of Akamai edge server.
-The `dig` result will be similar to this one:
+The `dig` result is similar to this one:

 ```bash
 dig +short cdnakaotn3exg6px.cdn.appdomain.cloud